miriam-goldman/microSLAM/README.md

 read in example data which in this case is simulated example output from MIDAS v3.
 This will be a samples by genes matrix and must contain the column sample_name to indicate the sample name.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/genes.png" width=400>

-2) a metadata matrix of samples by covarites and the phenotype of interest in this case y, sample names should match gene data or be filtered to match on a species by species basis.
+2) a metadata matrix of samples by covariates and the phenotype of interest in this case y, sample names should match gene data or be filtered to match on a species by species basis.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/metadata.png" width=400>

 Example of how to import data shown below.
 These data are simulated output from MIDAS 3, and associated simulated metadata.
 These data were modeled to have a strain that is correlated with the phenotype y, and a strain that is uncorrelated as well as 3 genes that are more associated to y than the phenotype.
-Age is was randomly simulated to be a covarite.
+Age was randomly simulated to be a covariate.

 ```
 library(tidyverse)